blockchain-certificates/cert-verifier-js/docs/verification-process.md

 Using a blockchain transaction lookup service is effectively putting trust into that service, but that service could be compromised in a number of ways.
 A more secure approach is to run a full bitcoin node and look up the transaction directly.
 However, this requires machine resources that may not be feasible in all installations.
 At minimum, a mitigation is to check multiple services to see if they agree.

 Note that this also assumes the verifier is online.
-We are pursuing alternative ways to resolve this and the above issue (securely looking up a transaction withput SPOFs and without prohibitive hardware resources).
+We are pursuing alternative ways to resolve this and the above issue (securely looking up a transaction without SPOFs and without prohibitive hardware resources).

 Lastly, it is a best practice with blockchain transactions to factor in the number of confirmations a transaction has received.
 For payment transactions, more confirmations increases confidence that the transaction is accepted by the network and that is not a double spend.
 The minimum  number of confirmations required by Bitcoin payment acceptors varies per confidence required (some as low as 3 confirmations; some 6).
 With Blockcerts, issuers have less incentive to perform double spends, but checking the number of confirmations is a good practice.